polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/macros.md

   - `Runtime` struct type is defined to represent the Substrate runtime.
   - `Event` enum type is defined with variants of all pallets that emit events, with helper traits and encoding/decoding traits implemented for the enum.
 Various conversion traits `Event` also implements `TryInto<pallets::Event<Runtime>>` trait to extract the event out from the enum type.
   - `Origin` enum type is defined with helper traits, e.g. `PartialEq`, `Clone`, `Debug` implemented.
 This enum type defines who call an extrinsic, `NONE`, `ROOT`, or signed by a particular account.
+The origin can also be defined by other pallets, not only system.
   - `Call` enum type is defined with all integrated pallets as variants.
-It contains the data and metadata of each of the integrated pallets, and redirects calls to the specific pallet via implementing `frame_support::dispatch::Dispatchable` trait.
+It contains the data and metadata of each of the integrated pallets, and redirects calls to the specific pallet via implementing `frame_support::traits::UnfilteredDispatchable` trait.
   - `GenesisConfig` struct type is defined and implements `sp_runtime::BuildStorage` trait for building up the storage genesis config.
-  - The macro provides a default `frame_support::unsigned::ValidateUnsigned` trait implementation if not provided to disallow all unsigned transactions.
+  - The macro adopts the `frame_support::unsigned::ValidateUnsigned` trait implementation from each pallets.
+If no `ValidateUnsigned` trait is implemented in any included pallets, all unsigned transactions will be rejected.

 ### parameter_types!